sfu-cl-lab/Yeti-Thesis-Project/Documentation of Database `chao_draft`.md

 + When plugging players stats into the model, we need to replace missing values in `table_17` with 0 and save the new table as `chao_draft.join_skater_and_season_stats_10_years_no_null_values` (referred as `table_18`).
 + The players' probabilty of playing games in NHL or not is written to database and saved as `chao_draft.lmt_prediction_1st_cohort` and `chao_draft.lmt_prediction_2nd_cohort`.

-### Step 11: clean rankings with ties for Spearman rank correlation
+### Step 11: calculate rankings with ties for Spearman rank correlation
-+ clean the original discontinuous draft number/overall as we did take goalies into account.
++ clean the original discontinuous draft number/overall for year 01, 02, 07 & 08 as we didn't take goalies into account.
+Save as `chao_draft.rerank_overall_2001/2/7/8` (referred as `table_19s`).

       create table chao_draft.rerank_overall_2002 as
       SELECT id, PlayerName, DraftYear, Overall as original_overall,